x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/add-db-copies.md

 4. Optionally, configure the **Activation preference number** for the database copy.

-5. Click **More options…** to designate the database copy as a lagged database copy by configuring a replay lag time, or to postpone automatic seeding of the database copy.
+5. Click **More options...** to designate the database copy as a lagged database copy by configuring a replay lag time, or to postpone automatic seeding of the database copy.

 6. Click **Save** to save the configuration changes and add the mailbox database copy.